Whether a first time gardener or a seasoned veteran – there is nothing that compares to harvest time!

 One of the best ways to keep the veggie coming is to keep picking!

-Harvesting early and often helps keep vegetable plants in reproduction mode longer, which in turn increases yields.
+Harvesting early and often helps keep vegetable plants in reproduction mode longer.
+That in turn increases yields.
 Picking vegetables as soon as they are ripe often encourages the plant to produce more blooms and eventually more fruit.

 This is not true for all crops (example – tomatoes of the “determinate” variety will bear for a few weeks and be done no matter what) But indeterminate varieties (many of the heirlooms) will keep on growing until frost – and keeping them picked will encourage the plants to keep producing.